 The B.Sc.
 Degree in Rural Development is a distance-learning programme.
-Each module/course will be delivered using a combination of web and text based modules, tutorials, lecture presentations and inter-university seminars. diploma phase of the programme extends over two years with the opportunity to progress to degree level.
+Each module/course will be delivered using a combination of web and text based modules, tutorials, lecture presentations and inter-university seminars.
+The diploma phase of the programme extends over two years with the opportunity to progress to degree level.
+The Diploma can be undertaken on a part-time or full-time basis and the electives for the part-time programme are only availabe in the 2nd year.